kib3tbrian/kib3tbrian/README.md

 ### 🚧 What I'm Building

 > Founder @ **Nogeybix Labs** — I architect and ship full products for clients and as side projects.
-Most repos are private but here's what I've cooked:
+Most repos are private. > 🔓 Want to see the code? **[Reach out](mailto:its.kibetbrian@gmail.com)** — I'm happy to share live walkthroughs of private repos on request.:

 | 🔨 Project | 📝 Description | ⚙️ Stack |
 |---|---|---|